 The Agnes Irwin School

-Camille Seals joins The Agnes Irwin School (AIS), a college preparatory school for girls PreK through Grade 12, as Assistant Head of School for Academics and Inclusive Excellence.
-In this new position, she will be responsible for three key areas: academic programming from PreKindergarten through Grade 12 and the corresponding professional development for faculty and staff; equity and inclusion initiatives at AIS; and the Center for the Advancement of Girls, which researches leading girl-centered pedagogies and creates partnerships and programs designed specifically for AIS students.
+In 2019 Camille Seals joined The Agnes Irwin School (AIS), a college preparatory school for girls PreK through Grade 12, as Assistant Head of School for Academics and Inclusive Excellence.
+In this new position, she is responsible for three key areas: academic programming from PreKindergarten through Grade 12 and the corresponding professional development for faculty and staff; equity and inclusion initiatives at AIS; and the Center for the Advancement of Girls, which researches leading girl-centered pedagogies and creates partnerships and programs designed specifically for AIS students.

 The search was led by Sue Bosland, Partner, and Sherry Coleman, Partner, and assisted by Lisa Solinsky, Senior Associate.

-Seals comes to AIS from the Hathaway Brown School in Shaker Heights, Ohio, where she has served as Director of the school's Aspire Program, an academic enrichment and leadership development program for high-achieving girls, and its Center for Multicultural Affairs.
+Seals was previously affiliated with the Hathaway Brown School in Shaker Heights, Ohio, where she served as Director of the school's Aspire Program, an academic enrichment and leadership development program for high-achieving girls, and its Center for Multicultural Affairs.

 Seals earned a Bachelor of Arts in English from Spelman College and received a Masters in Education from Tufts University.
 Additionally, she has participated in a professional development program for new and aspiring school leaders at Harvard University.

-Wendy Hill, The Agnes Irwin School’s Head of School, praised Seals for her "warmth, clear communication, keen intellect, and extensive experience," qualities that were apparent to faculty, trustees, staff, and students alike.
+Wendy Hill, AIS's former Head of School who oversaw the successful search, praised Seals for her "warmth, clear communication, keen intellect, and extensive experience," qualities that were apparent to faculty, trustees, staff, and students alike.

 “Members of the search committee, the Board of Trustees, and I were impressed with Camille's 'can-do' attitude,” Hill added, “and found her to be a thoughtful and strategic thinker who effortlessly and genuinely connected with those she met.”

-In addition, Shelly Storbeck, Ethan Dubow, and Lisa Solinksky, recently assisted The Agnes Irwin School in its Head of School search, leading to the selection of Sally Keidel.
-Previously, Sue Bosland, Sherry Coleman, and Lisa Solinsky completed AIS's search for a new Lower School Director, leading to the selection of Elizabeth Elizardi.
+Later in 2019, Shelly Storbeck, Ethan Dubow, and Lisa Solinksky, were invited back to The Agnes Irwin School to lead the Head of School search, resulting in the selection of Sally Keidel.
+Sue Bosland, Sherry Coleman, and Lisa Solinsky also completed AIS's search for a new Lower School Director, resulting in the selection of Elizabeth Elizardi.